autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/08/README.md

 <br>

-* finally, we look at the only function in the contract. it "unlocks" `locked` when given the correct password:
+* finally, we look at the only function in the contract: it "unlocks" `locked` when given the correct password:

 <br>